shutterstock_293221436_blue_box-b

 Icon light bulb

-• In normal mode for bright rooms, the full luminosity of the projector is achieved
+• In normal mode for bright rooms, the full brightness of the projector is achieved

 • Eco mode extends the lamp life